-Groups or organizations adopt an assigned park and agree to visit it 3 times a year for a 2-year time period to help keep it clean and report conditions that may require further attention by Public Works crews.
+Groups or organizations adopt an assigned park and agree to visit it at least 3 times a year to help keep it clean and report conditions that may require further attention by Public Works crews.

 Adopt-A-Park participants are asked to:

 Sweep court surfaces, trails, and sidewalks

 The city will:

 Pick up collected litter at specific prearranged park locations

 Post Adopt-A-Park signs recognizing the volunteer group at the park entrance

 Provide gloves, safety vests, trash pickers and garbage bags